-Malwarebytes Browser Guard immediately begins blocking ads, trackers, scams, and malware once installed on your browser.
+Malwarebytes Browser Guard blocks ads, trackers, scams, and malware once installed on your browser.
 You may not even notice it working during your browsing experience.
 Most content blocks are not notified except in the case of an entire website block.
 Malwarebytes Browser Guard may completely stop you from accessing a website if it is suspected of hosting malware, scams, or links to malicious software.

 The following are the different block pages you may see when using Malwarebytes Browser Guard:

 - Malware block page